zirui-song-18/documentation-website/_vector-search/ai-search/neural-sparse-seismic-configuration.md

 Before configuring SEISMIC, ensure you have:

 - OpenSearch 2.11 or later with the neural-search plugin installed
-- Sufficient cluster resources (CPU & JVM memory) for SEISMIC index building and caching
+- Sufficient cluster resources (CPU cores & JVM memory) for SEISMIC index building and caching

 ## Index configuration